 Cannot be used to withdraw

 The phone billing method cannot be used to withdraw and it is unlikely that this will change any time soon – after all, why would anyone want to transfer the proceeds of a big bingo win or slots jackpot to somewhere where it can mostly only be used to pay for phone calls?
 If you want to withdraw winnings, you’ll need a bank account or an e-wallet and (if you haven’t already done so) you’ll also need to go through account verification procedures which normally include submitting ID documents to the operator.
+You may also need to prove both that the phone you used to make the deposit belongs to you and that the bill has been paid.

 Alternatives to pay by phone